Economic Recovery for Accidents and Injuries

 Some states allow the jury to assume that if a bodily injury has occurred, there has been some pain and suffering.
 Some require that the plaintiff be conscious for some time during the injury.

-These damages are best proved by medical testimony, and ordinarily, a doctor must examine a plaintiff claiming permanent disability.
+These damages are best proved by medical testimony.
+Ordinarily, a doctor must examine a plaintiff claiming permanent disability.
 Some courts have held that permanent disability damages can include not only disabilities that are objectively determined but also disabilities that the plaintiff subjectively perceives.

-Also referred to as "economic damages" or "specific damages," special damages are a broad category of damages that covers all monetary losses, including medical expenses after an accident or injury.
-Recovery requires detailed proof that the losses were sustained and a showing of how much money was involved, which is usually fairly simple to meet by producing bills or receipts.
+Also referred to as economic damages or specific damages, special damages are a broad category of damages that cover all monetary losses, including medical expenses, after an accident or injury.
+Recovery for these compensatory damages requires detailed proof that the economic losses were sustained.
+It also requires a showing of how much financial loss was involved.
+This is usually fairly simple to meet by producing bills or receipts.

-An accident case requires a detailed understanding of personal injury law.
-If an accident has caused you a loss, you'll want to seek economic recovery.
+A car crash case requires a detailed understanding of personal injury law.
+If an accident has caused you or a loved one a loss, you'll want to seek economic recovery.
 A personal injury lawyer can help you understand what kind of damages you can recover after an injury accident.
-Contact a local injury law attorney today.
+Contact a local car accident lawyer today.
+Many lawyers offer a free case review, so you won't have to worry about paying for a consultation upfront.